Levelling up with social housing

 For the 17.5 million adults in Britain who are affected by the housing emergency, levelling up starts with home.

-To truly level up, the government must use the bill to make building more social homes easier and cheaper to do.
+To truly level up, the government must build at least 90,000 social homes a year.

-Social housing is the most affordable type of housing.
-It stays affordable over time, anchoring local people in the places they want to live.
-And it makes sure they can share in the benefits of levelling up with a safe, secure and permanent place to live.
+• makes sure people can share in the benefits of levelling up with a safe, secure and permanent place to live

 Sign our petition